PoolSea-Staking-Pool/smartnode-install/README.md

 ### Automatic

-Once you have installed the Rocket Pool smart node client, simply run the `rocketpool service install` command to install the smart node service locally.
+Once you have installed the Poolsea smart node client, simply run the `rocketpool service install` command to install the smart node service locally.

 To install to a remote server, use:
 ```